 About the Artist

-Jim grew up in Ohio surrounded by art and design.
-His mother was a graphic artist and his father an aeronautical engineer.
-The galleries of Yellow Springs and Antioch College were nearby and he saw paintings there that made an indelible impression.
-In college he studied photography, life drawing, and design but later pursued dentistry for a career.
+Jim Murrin is an Ohio native who studied photography, life drawing, and design in college but pursued dentistry for a career.
 Decades into dental practice he circled back to study painting at Columbus College of Art and Design, especially intrigued by the work of Edward Hopper and David Hockney.
 He ventured into plein air painting and found favorite subjects in the coastal areas of Maine, Florida, and California.
 An art-focused tour of Cuba in 2016 provided subject matter for recent work.

-Geometric structure and painted light are central in Jim’s paintings which are principally oil on panel.
+Geometric structure and color are central in Jim’s paintings which are principally oil on panel landscapes, cityscapes, and seascapes.
 His work has been exhibited at the Columbus Museum of Art, Springfield Museum of Art, The Georgian Museum (Lancaster), The Century Association (New York, NY), OSU Faculty Club, OSU Urban Arts Space, Reed Arts (Columbus), and Sharon Weiss Gallery (Columbus).
 His paintings are included in private and public collections including that of the Greater Columbus Convention Center.
 In 2016 he received The Community Arts Partnership Award from the Greater Columbus Arts Council.
 Jim is represented by the Sharon Weiss Gallery in the Short North Arts District, Columbus, Ohio.